pyiron/pyiron/CONTRIBUTING.rst

 **Before Submitting A Bug Report**

 Check if you can reproduce the problem in the latest version of pyiron.
-Check the `FAQ page`_ for a list of common questions and problems.
+Check the :ref:`faq` for a list of common questions and problems.
 Briefly search the issues page for `bugs`_  to see if the problem has already been reported.
 If it has and the issue is still open, add a comment to the existing issue instead of opening a new one.